farseer-go/fs/README.md

 > Don't worry about the framework making you depend on too many packages, farseer-go's components are all separate
 > packages and unused packages are not downloaded into your application

-> Each component is a separate package, so the version number is also released separately

 ## Features

 - `Unified configuration`: all configurations are consolidated into `. /farseer.yaml`